Sebastián Silva (footballer)

-Sebastián Ignacio Silva Pérez (born 16 July 1991) is a Chilean footballer who plays as a centre-back for Deportes Concepción in the Segunda División Profesional de Chile.
+Sebastián Ignacio Silva Pérez (born 16 July 1991) is a Chilean footballer who plays as a centre-back.
+He last played for Rangers de Talca.

 Career

 Silva spent four seasons with Cobresal from 2020 to 2023.
 In 2024, he switched to Deportes Concepción in the Segunda División Profesional de Chile.

+In March 2026, Silva moved to Rangers de Talca from Deportes Concepción.
+He was released on 19 August of the same year.